University of Toronto

 Conference Dinner (Day 1)

-A conference dinner will be held on Thursday evening.
-Space is limited — details and sign-up information will follow when registration opens.
+A conference dinner will be held on Thursday evening for in-person participants.
+Space is limited — sign-up details are shared with registered attendees.

 Contributed Talks